Gareth Williams (British musician): Flaming Tunes

+During this time in the mid-80s Williams lived in Balham sharing a house with the archaeologist Peter James, author of Centuries of Darkness, was involved in the Greater London Council funded community cultural group Common Lore, with amongst other storytellers Kevin Graal and Helen East and drummer Rick Wilson.

 Mind the Gap

 During the 1990s Williams briefly joined his This Heat bandmate Charles Hayward in the avant-rock band Mind the Gap.
 He also was to feature in Hayward's monthly "Accidents & Emergencies" series at the Deptford Albany Empire.
 Williams went on to be a promoter, and as a DJ and he recorded zealously at home with the singer Viv Corringham and also with This Heat's original sound engineer Martin Harrison.

 Death

 Williams had been ill for a few years but died of cancer on 24 December 2001, aged 48.
 Williams was survived by his partner, Nick Goodall, who died in 2007.
 Nick Goodall took the photograph on the cover of the This Heat album Deceit.

-Legacy and re-release of some albums

-Many musicians worldwide recognize This Heat as an influence to their music, including The The's Matt Johnson and Steve Parry of Hwyl Nofio.
-Compact discs were to revive interest in This Heat with the re-release of the albums along with the archival Out of Cold Storage 6-CD box set, which includes Made Available/John Peel Sessions, Repeat, Deceit, This Heat Live 80/81, Health and Efficiency and This Heat.